microsoft/playwright/docs/src/api/class-locatorassertions.md

 # class: LocatorAssertions
-* langs: java, python
+* langs: java, python, js

 The [LocatorAssertions] class provides assertion methods that can be used to make assertions about the [Locator] state in the tests.
-A new instance of [LocatorAssertions] is created by calling [`method: PlaywrightAssertions.assertThatLocator`]:
+A new instance of [LocatorAssertions] is created by calling [`method: PlaywrightAssertions.expectLocator`]:

 ```java
 ...